vtog/labGuides/source/ocp/acm-notes.rst

       `mirror.openshift.com <https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/>`_

       .. important:: Each OCP version may have more then one option.
 The version you plan to deploy will dictate which version to download.
-         For example 4.15.
-If 4.15.22 or lower select 4.15.0.
-For 4.15.23
-         and higher select the 4.15.23.
+For example 4.15; If 4.15.22 or lower, select 4.15.0.
+If 4.15.23 and higher, select 4.15.23.
 In my case I need both.

          .. image:: ./images/mirror-openshift-415.png